-Then, changing strategy, I'd grab the fattest books, leafing quickly through them to see if I could read most of the words.
-If I could, I thought I could figure out the story, and I'd add them to my file.
-Finally, I'd proudly take my choices to check out and receive my treasure.
-Once in a while, the librarian would frown at one of my selections, peer over her pince-nez, and ask, "Are you sure you want this particular book, young lady?
+Then, changing strategy, I grabbed the fattest books, leafing quickly through them to see if I could read most of the words.
+If I could, I thought I could figure out the story, and I added them to my pile.
+Finally, I proudly took my choices to check out and received my treasure.
+Once in a while, the librarian frowned at one of my selections, peered over her pince-nez, and asked, "Are you sure you want this particular book, young lady?
 It's rather grown-up."

-"Suzy reads very well," my mother would declare.
+"Suzy reads very well," my mother declared.
 "She's perfectly free to read any book she chooses."
-In triumph, we'd march to the car, me and my younger brother, happy with our loot.
-On the drive home, bare legs sticking to the vinyl upholstery, I'd check to see what books he'd checked out (hopefully at least one Hardy Boys mystery) and get dibs on reading them when he finished.
-Then I'd lose myself in my first book, coming to only when we pulled into the driveway, and I'd have to help put the groceries away.
+In triumph, we marched to the car, me and my younger brother, happy with our loot.
+On the drive home, bare legs sticking to the vinyl upholstery, I checked to see what books he'd checked out (hopefully at least one Hardy Boys mystery) and got dibs on reading them when he finished.
+Then I lost myself in my first book, coming to only when we pulled into the driveway, and I had to help put the groceries away.

 Summers were special because of the reading certificate program.
-I'd race my brother to be the first in our family to accumulate the required books, writing them carefully on the list the librarian kept at her desk when we returned them.
+I raced my brother to be the first in our family to accumulate the required books, writing them carefully on the list the librarian kept at her desk when we returned them.
 I wanted to get that coveted gold seal before he did, but then again, I was torn between choosing shorter books I could read faster or staying with the long ones that would last me for the week.
 Usually I chose the longer ones.
 Once the gold seal was pasted on our lists, we could take the lists home, although often we asked the librarian to keep ours so we could keep adding titles.